-Debra graduated from the University of Surrey, Guildford in 1993 with a Bachelor of Science degree in Nutrition and Dietetics.
-She is a Registered Dietitian with over twenty years healthcare experience.
-Specialist Dietetic posts have included community, home enteral feeding, diabetes, bariatrics and weight management.
-Since 2015, Debra has also been studying at the University of Exeter for a teaching qualification.
-Debra is a full member of the British Dietetic Association (BDA), Freelance Dietitians Group (FDG) and the Health and Care Professional Council (HCPC).
+I am also a full member of the British Dietetic Association (BDA), Freelance Dietitians Group (FDG) and the Health and Care Professional Council (HCPC).
 The HCPC is an Independent UK wide health regulator setting the standards of performance and conduct.

-As a freelance Dietitian she has been fortunate to work with a wide range of organisations and private clients.
-Her portfolio of work has included diabetes roadshows, menu planning, radio broadcasts and other media work, private consultations, advising bariatric clients pre and post surgery, ethics/regulatory submissions, acceptability and tolerance studies for ACBS, writing blogs, medico-legal reporting writing and delivering various group talks/seminars.
+As a freelance nutrition consultant I have been fortunate to work with a wide range of organisations and private clients.
+My porfolio of work has included diabetes roadshows, menu planning, radio broadcasts and other media work, private consultations, advising bariatric clients pre and post surgery, ethics/regulatory submissions, acceptability and tolerance studies for ACBS, writing blogs, medico-legal reporting writing and delivering various group talks/seminars.
 I am also an accredited BDA Work Ready dietitian and offer training workshops on nutrition and wellbeing at work.
 I also work in partnership with food brands and selected companies that need nutrition expertise from a qualified dietitian.

-Debra is passionate about food, health and wellbeing and enjoys getting creative in the kitchen.
-She is also a busy mum to a young boy and understands how in todays modern society it can be difficult to get a good balance between a personal life and career.
-Her interests include getting outdoors and enjoys running, cycling and walking in the beautiful south west countryside.
+I am passionate about food, health and wellbeing and enjoy getting creative in the kitchen.
+I am a busy mum to a teenage son and understand how in todays modern society it can be difficult to get a good balance between a personal life and career.
+My interests include getting outdoors and enjoys running, cycling and walking in the beautiful south west countryside.